Wealthify doesn't support your browser

 Knowing what age to start giving your kids pocket money can be tricky because you might feel as though you need to keep up with what other parents are doing or worry that your children may compare themselves to their friends .
 But don’t forget that everyone’s financial situation is different, and your decision could depend on a range of factors, such as how much disposable income your family has.

-However, giving your children an allowance can help to teach them about the value of spending and saving money, and 61.3% of UK parents admit that they give their kids pocket money for this very reason.2 Interestingly, research from behavioural experts at the University of Cambridge has actually concluded that money habits are typically formed up to the age of 7 – and they say that “it can be hard to reverse those habits later in life”.So, this is something that you might want to bear in mind when coming to a decision of when to start paying it out.
+However, giving your children an allowance can help to teach them about the value of spending and saving money.
+Interestingly, research from behavioural experts at the University of Cambridge has actually concluded that money habits are typically formed up to the age of 7 – and they say that “it can be hard to reverse those habits later in life”.3 So, this is something that you might want to bear in mind when coming to a decision of when to start paying it out.

 Could you consider opening a bank, savings, or investment account for them?

 You can choose how much you pay into your child’s ISA, and when they turn 18, they can decide whether to withdraw this money or keep it in an Adult ISA (this is what a Junior ISA automatically turns into when they reach this age).
-If they do decide to keep it in an Adult ISA, then they will be able to carry on adding to their savings or investment themselves until they’re ready to withdraw it – and with an Adult ISA, the tax-free allowance for 2021/22 and 2022/23 rises to £20,000.
+If they do decide to keep it in an Adult ISA, then they will be able to carry on adding to their savings or investment themselves until they’re ready to withdraw it – and with an Adult ISA, the tax-free allowance for 2024/25 rises to £20,000.

 What types of ISAs are available for my child?

-There are two types of ISAs you can set-up for your children; these are a Junior Cash ISA or a Junior Stocks and Shares ISA (the latter of which we offer here at Wealthify).
 You can choose to pay into just one Junior ISA or have one of each type for your little one.
 That choice is completely up to you.
-However, please remember that the £9,000 Junior ISA allowance for the 2021/22 tax year isn’t for each type of JISA.
-You can deposit up to £9,000 a year in either a Junior Cash ISA or Junior Stocks and Shares ISA or split this allowance across both types.
+However, do remember that the £9,000 Junior ISA allowance for the 2024/25 tax year isn’t for each type of JISA.
+You could deposit up to £9,000 a year in either a Junior Cash ISA or Junior Stocks and Shares ISA or split this allowance across both types.

 So, what is the main difference between the two types of Junior ISAs?